The Login Process:

 Closing Windows: To close a window, click the rightmost button (with a picture of an X) in the upper right hand corner of the window.
 Generally you won't want so many of the same type of window open so close some of the terminal windows.

 Using Multiple Workspaces: GNOME allows you to have several different workspaces open simultaneously.
-For example, later in the course you may want to have one workspace with a terminal window where you are working on your personal web pages and another workspace with a terminal window to work on lab exercises.
+For example, later in the course you may want to have one workspace with a terminal window where you are working on your personal web pages and another workspace with a terminal window to work on the group web pages.
 Or, you may want to have your browser open in one workspace, the emacs editor in another, or whatever.
-The GNOME panel shows your workspaces (a grid of 4 rectangles in the right hand corner of the taskbar -- in each rectangle smaller rectangles indicate windows open in that workspace).
-At this point you should have one workspace open with a window open in it.
+The right side of the GNOME panel shows your workspaces (a 2 by 2 grid -- and in each rectangle smaller rectangles indicating windows open in that workspace).
+At this point you should have one workspace open with a couple of windows open in it.
 To change workspaces, just click on the rectangle.

 Moving Around the Linux File System

 Now that you can get around the window environment, let's take a look at an xterm.
-Click on one of the terminal windows to activate it.
+Click on one of the terminal windows (either rxvt or the default xterm -- from here on we will use "xterm" to mean either) to activate it.
 The program running in the xterm is called the shell.
 The shell lets you issue commands to the Linux operating system and work with files.
-Refer to the handouts on the shell commands and Unix files given in class as you answer the following questions and type in the appropriate commands to move around the file system.
+Refer to the handouts on the shell commands and Unix files given in class as you follow the directions below to move around the file system.
 Pay attention to what happens on the screen after each command.

 Setting Up Your Directory

 Now we'll set up your directory with some subdirectories and copy some files into them.
 Do the following: